 2020… the year that almost did not happen!
 Well, the festival sales went so well, it was down to the last 20 tickets at Christmas, a full 5 months ahead of the festival weekend.
 Then Covid-19 struck the world.
 Horrific to see the number of deaths globally that put life into prospective.
 As the virus grew across from China and into Europe and the UK, the organisers had no doubts whatsoever about cancelling/postponing the festival for the sake of health and safety to the staff, the volunteers, bands and customers.

 The announcement was made on the festival Facebook page on live video by an emotional Director who explained the reasoning but gave some hope by announcing the Breaking Bands Virtual Festival and also announcing that all the bands due to play 2020 will be moved over to 2021 and some will also take part in the virtual festival along with past bands of the previous 5 years.

 Well, it had its own challenges but with the help of the team, 48 bands and 10 interviews were streamed live across Youtube and Facebook channels during the original festival weekend.
 Over £2,200 was raised which was split between the bands and the festivals supported charity, Rock Against Child Pornography and Abuse UK.

 The organisers also ended with a virtual quiz with hundreds taking part via their mobile devices.
 Such was the success, a second virtual festival has been announced for Halloween 2020.

-On to 2021 and the festival is ready with a year to spare.
 Some tickets are available due to requests for refunds which the festival had no problem issuing but now is the focus on next year.
 There are more announcements to make regarding next year, the 7th festival of Breaking Bands.
 Keep an eye on the website for more details.